verus-lang/paper-sosp24-artifact/site/guide.md

 scp '<username>@<node>.cloudlab.us:/mydata/verus-sosp24-artifact/milli/results/error-times-2.pdf' .
 ```

-The `linked-list-memory-reasoning.pdf` plot corresponds to Figure 6b, and `doubly-linked-list-memory-reasoning.pdf` confirms that the doubly linked list follows a similar pattern.
+The `linked-list-memory-reasoning.pdf` plot corresponds to Figure 6b, and `doubly-linked-list-memory-reasoning.pdf` confirms that the doubly-linked list follows a similar pattern.

 The `error-times-1.pdf` and `error-times-2.pdf` plots correspond to Figure 7.